 If a dog has floppy ears, often the oils might be too close to their eyes and cause some irritation.
 Their paws have scent and sweat glands that while protective to them to walk on natural ground, the oils can cause irritation since the oils will go in and detoxify readily through their paws.
 I learned that first hand applying them to King’s paws.
 I typically never apply to any part of their body but their backs in a petting motion after putting the oils in my own hands.

 King detoxed through his paws very quickly with essential oil application and it did pull out that nasty tar he had actually absorbed into his body from walking on asphalt prior to coming to live with us, which was good, but it was hard on him.
 He had very tender feet for a while.
-So it isn’t horrible but we don’t want them to be uncomfortable in the process, we want them to look forward to the oils and their application not the contrary.
+So it isn’t horrible but we don’t want them to be uncomfortable in the process, we want them to look forward to the oils not the contrary.

 My newest dog, Schatzie, is not too sure about the oils yet.
 When we first got her a month ago, she wouldn’t even stay in the same room with a diffuser going.
 Now keep in mind this dog is about 6 years old, and has always been fed kibble until now as well as regularly vaccinated.
 She has a lot of detoxing to do – she is coming along nicely by the way.